filecoin-saturn/L1-node/README.md

 #### nginx configuration

-`node.conf` contains the nginx configuration of the caching proxy
+`nginx/` contains the nginx configuration of the caching proxy

 #### Shim